nwmbutler/Small_Steps/README.md

 ```
 $ npm start
 ```
-* Start script should automatically open a new window with the frontend app  open and running, if this doesn't open automatically navigate to localhost:3000
+* Start script should automatically open a new window with the Front-End app  open and running, if this doesn't open automatically navigate to localhost:3000
-* To see the backend navigate to localhost:5000
+* To see the Back-End navigate to localhost:5000

 ### Testing
 - In the root run